TC51 - Access Systems

 Sophisticated cloud, virtualisation, database, networking technology and services and the evolution of authentication technology such as biometrics, NFC, QR codes used in distributed and modular access control systems enable previously underserved users and operators to innovate around new use cases.

 In June 2015, TC51 finalized the 1st edition of the ECMA-412 Standard on Access Systems.
-ECMA-412 defines a common module architecture and the message exchanges between each module for various cloud, virtualization and other services.
+This 1st edition defines a common module architecture and the message exchanges between each module for various cloud, virtualization and other services.
 ISO/IEC published ECMA-412 as ISO/IEC 20933 in May 2016.